johahi/borzoi-pytorch/README.md

 # borzoi-pytorch
-The [Borzoi model](https://www.biorxiv.org/content/10.1101/2023.08.30.555582v1) from Calico, but ported to Pytorch!
+Implementation of the [Borzoi model](https://www.biorxiv.org/content/10.1101/2023.08.30.555582v1) from Calico in Pytorch!
 Original implementation and weights are [here](https://github.com/calico/borzoi).
-We show that the Pytorch version produces the same predictions as the original implementation for all tested notebook examples.

-## Pretrained Model
+## Pretrained Borzoi Model

 Ported weights (with permission) are uploaded to <a href="https://huggingface.co/johahi"> Huggingface</a>, the model (human or mouse heads) can be loaded with: